-This command is particularly necessary, as through it you can prevent bothersome dog behaviors such as dog stopping by to get in trouble with other dogs in the street, jumping on people when going for a walk.
+This command is particularly necessary because through it you can prevent annoying dog behaviors such as dog stopping by to get in trouble with other dogs in the street, jumping on people when going for a walk.
 By giving this command, the dog will sit and will not move from the existing position.
 Release or set the dog free with an “Okay” or “Brake”.

 3. “Down” command

-In order for the dog to learn the command, the exercise must be repeated several times/daily & in case the dog tries to grab the treat with force say “No”.
-Release or set the dog free with an “Okay” or “Brake.
+For the dog to learn the command, the exercise must be repeated several times daily & in case the dog tries to grab the treat with force say “No.” Release or set the dog free with an “Okay” or “Brake.

 4. “Stay” command

-This command is taught by asking the dog to “Sit” at first, putting him a treat close to the nose, and giving the command “Stay” & next making few steps away.
-In case the dog stays and waits – offer him a treat, if he does not – then you say “No” & gradually move few more steps away the dog – in order for him to distinguish when he is carrying the exercise correctly and when he is not.
+This command is taught by asking the dog to “Sit” at first, putting him a treat close to the nose, and giving the command “Stay” & next making a few steps away.
+In case the dog stays and waits – offer him a treat if he does not – then you say “No” & gradually move few more steps away from the dog – for him to distinguish when he is carrying the exercise correctly and when he is not.

-In order for the command to be properly learned by the dog, the exercise must be repeated several times daily.
-This command is very practical, as it keeps the dog self-controlled, something that is highly required – particularly in the hyper-energetic dogs.
+For the command to be properly learned by the dog, the exercise must be repeated several times daily.
+This command is efficient, as it keeps the dog self-controlled, something that is highly required – particularly in the hyper-energetic dogs.

 5. “Heel” command

-Through this command the dog will be told to walk right beside you, until you say differently & it is very useful one, as it teaches the dog to behave next to you – as the owner, when he is not leashed and your hands are busy.
+Through this command, the dog will be told to walk right beside you, until you say differently & it is a very useful one, as it teaches the dog to behave next to you – as the owner when he is not leashed and your hands are busy.

 6. “Wait” command

-This command is taught by walking the dog towards the door and commanding him to “Sit” in front of the closed door.
-Then, pointing your fingers upwards, presenting the palm of your hand & commanding to “Wait”.
-As he waits, you open the door gradually, and when the dog tents to move towards the door you close it – as a sign he needs to wait until he crosses the door.
+This command is taught by walking the dog toward the door and commanding him to “Sit” in front of the closed door.
+Then, pointing your fingers upwards, presenting the palm of your hand & commanding to “Wait.”
+As he waits, you open the door gradually, and when the dog tends to move towards the door, you close it – as a sign he needs to wait until he crosses the door.

-Do this several times, daily, until he masters it – a time when you will open the door completely and the dog will not make a move without your command.
-When you want to let the dog free to walk, you just say “Okay”, “Yes” or “Brake” & reward the dog with a treat – as a sign you agree for him to walk anymore.
+Do this several times, daily, until he masters it – a time when you will open the door entirely and the dog will not make a move without your command.
+When you want to let the dog free to walk, you say “Okay,” “Yes” or “Brake” & reward the dog with a treat – as a sign, you agree for him to walk.

-This command is very useful as it tells the dog not to run away, as he can run through public doors, hallways or stores’ entrances towards the road and put himself in danger.
+This command is very useful as it tells the dog not to run away, as the dog can run through public doors, hallways or stores’ entrances towards the road and put himself in danger.

 7. “Come” command

-This exercise must be repeated several times, daily, also, and when you want to release the dog simply say “Okay” and show him your affection.
+This exercise must be repeated several times, daily, also, and when you want to release the dog merely say “Okay” and show him your affection.

-This is a very helpful exercise since it can protect the dog, if trying to get in trouble with other dogs and if he runs away in the streets or if chasing something or someone.
+This is a beneficial exercise since it can protect the dog, if trying to get in trouble with other dogs and if he runs away in the streets or if chasing something or someone.